fredmontet/llm-cps-ac/README.md

-# LLM for Cyber-Physical Systems featuring an Agent Controller
+# LLM for Cyber-Physical Systems Featuring an Agent Controller

 This project presents the code and tests results performed for the submission of the paper : _Integration of Large Language Models into Control Systems for Shared Appliances_.
 The study aims at providing a solution to